zabi-32/Performance_Prediction/README.md

 [Zabi Ulla Ismail](https://github.com/zabi-32)

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for both commercial and non-commercial purposes.

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [your-email@example.com].
+For any questions or inquiries, please contact [Zabi Ismail, Faiziab Khan, Souvik Ghosh] at [].

 Thank you for your interest in the Performance Prediction of Top Formula 1 Players Using Sentiment Analysis project!